agutiernc/data-eng-zoomcamp/4_analytics_engineering/homework/README.md

 **Answer**

-`It applies a limit 100 to all of our models`
+`It applies a limit 100 only to our staging models`

 ### Question 2: